Healthy Homes Assessment Naenae

 Draught Stopping Naenae

-If a draught can be felt through gaps that are too large or holes, it requirements to be closed.
+If a draught could be felt through gaps that are too large or holes the area requirements to be sealed.

-Get the complete information to the Healthy Homes draught stopping requirements.
+Check out the complete details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections